wpyoga/nvm/README.md

+> This project was forked from [nvm-sh/nvm](https://github.com/nvm-sh/nvm) and subsequently modularized.
+In order to build the main distributable script, the modular script files are merged using [merge-shell](https://github.com/wpyoga/merge-shell).
+You can use the `merge-shell.mk` makefile to test the correctness of the merged script.

 # Node Version Manager [![Build Status](https://travis-ci.org/nvm-sh/nvm.svg?branch=master)][3] [![nvm version](https://img.shields.io/badge/version-v0.38.0-yellow.svg)][4] [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/684/badge)](https://bestpractices.coreinfrastructure.org/projects/684)

 <!-- To update this table of contents, ensure you have run `npm install` then `npm run doctoc` -->